-Figure 6.10 Connections on the dual base station control panel
+Figure 7.7 Dual base station control panel inputs and outputs

 The microphone input feeds simultaneously to both base station 1 and base station 2.
 However, the PTT can only be used on the currently selected base station.
 The RS-232 connection is only to the reciter on the currently selected base station.
 You should disconnect the Service Kit before switching base stations.